18F/pdf-forms-tutorial/README.md

 FDF fields are typically written by humans when using something like Adobe Acrobat.
 While these names may or may not be user-friendly, they are almost certainly not machine-friendly.
 For example, the SF 2809 has an FDF field called `47. email address`.
 Imagine that as a JSON key and it becomes clear that it will be useful to convert these field names to be more machine-friendly. `47. email address` could be converted to `"47_email_address"`, `"email"`, or `"email_47"`, for example.

 One could write a single function that takes human-friendly field names and transforms them.
 A benefit is that the process is quick and automated.
 However, because the original field names were likely written by humans, they also likely lack the consistency to be addressable by humans.
-For this reason, it might be worth spending sometime manually creating the machine-friendly names.
+For this reason, it might be worth spending some time manually creating the machine-friendly names.

-For this tutorial, however, we're going to use the following function to transform the field names:
+For this tutorial, to save time, we're going to use the following function to transform the field names:

 ```ruby
 # downcase it